walterdejong/synctool/doc/chapter3.md

 When you do use syslogging, you may want to split off the synctool messages to a separate file like `/var/log/synctool.log`.
 Please see your `syslogd` manual on how to do this.
-In the `contrib/` directory in the synctool source, you will find a `logrotate` config file for rotating the log on a regular basis.
+In the `contrib/` directory in the synctool source, you will find config files for use with `syslog-ng` and `logrotate`.

 3.8 About symbolic links